ESIL Monograph Prize

 If you would like to know more about the new ESIL Collaborative Book Prize, please read here.

 Freya Baetens is the ESIL Board member coordinating the Prize; please contact her with any questions.

-The 2021 ESIL Book Prize was awarded in September 2021 during the 16th ESIL Annual Conference in Stockholm to François Delerue for his book Cyber Operations and International Law (Cambridge University Press, 2020)
+The 2022 ESIL Monograph Prize was awarded in September 2022 during the 17th ESIL Annual Conference in Utrecht to Anne Orford for her book International Law and the Politics of History (Cambridge University Press, 2021).